Hakeemmidan/blog/content/posts/terminal-search/index.md

 This displays your history from 0 to `$HISTSIZE`.

 You can either scroll or `Cmd+f` to find your command.
-To execute the command, do:
+To execute the command, run:

 ```Bash
 $ !<command-number>